mykle1/MMM-Lunartic/README.md

-## MMM-Lunartic
+# MMM-Lunartic

-Up to the minute information about our Lunar partner, with a splash of EyeCandy, to boot!
+MMM-Lunartic is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror) to display up to the minute information about our Lunar partner.
+With a splash of EyeCandy, to boot!

 ## How it works